hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-3-tracking-activities-and-monitoring-health.md

 ### Service-specific logs and platform logs

 A similar REST API request can be used to get logs from a specific service in the workspace and platform logs in the workspace.
-I just need to specify the service identifier or HPE GreenLake platform identifier to obtain the list of logs.
+I just need to specify the service identifier or the HPE GreenLake platform identifier to obtain the list of logs.
 In the example below, I specify the identifier of the HPE GreenLake platform and limit the output for activities that occurred after a certain date and time in UTC following the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601):

 `GET {{baseUrl}}/audit-log/v1beta1/logs?filter=application/id eq '{{GLP_Application_Id}}'&filter=createdAt ge '2023-12-10T11:00:00.00000Z'&limit=50&offset=0`